-You must provide written evidence of a sample of at least five candidates from across the ability range.
+You must provide written evidence in the form of an Analysing and Improving Task (p 52) of a sample of at least five candidates from across the ability range.
 You may also video record interviews with candidates where they are asked questions, probably by the teacher.
 The candidates should explain skills being performed by a colleague, analyse the colleague's performance and suggest ways of improving any identified weaknesses through different training methods and practices.